TheVindicators4/SemesterProject/README.md

 This entire site was built on the MEAN.JS stack, and as such requires the use of the technologies described in the section below for development to occur.

 ## Link to Deployed Page
-You can find the deployed page at http://djelo-sprint-3.herokuapp.com/
+You can find the deployed webpage at http://djelo-sprint-3.herokuapp.com/

 ## Technologies Used
 _This section was derived from the original README of a base-version of a MEAN.JS stack application_